The tooth pulling scene in the original 1979 run and the 2005 revival.

 Judge Turpin, in a terrifying owl mask, raping Lucy as his group of socialites simply watch an laugh, along with the Beadle making a sick grin.
 And unlike most performances of the musical, you can hear her screams as everything is going on.
 It's widely considered to be even scarier than the abundance of violence.
 "Poor thing", indeed.

-In some productions, the shrieking laughter at Lucy's expense are emphasized by the orchestra's string section Mickey Mousing some nasty squeaking noises.
+The shrieking laughter at Lucy's expense is emphasized by the orchestra's string section Mickey Mousing some nasty squeaking noises.

 ALL OF THE THROAT SLITTING SCENES!
 Unlike the stage show, which use clearly harmless stage trickery, this movie loves getting up close to the victim's throats as Todd really digs his razor in, blood splattering everywhere, complete with nauseating sound-effects to make it extra-visceral.
 The worst is Pirelli's: the pained gurgling noises really sell it.

 And then the way they're all dropped onto their skulls via the chute to the cellar.
+Beadle Bamford even gets his head split open on impact with the cellar floor.
 Owtch!

 The beggar woman's capacity for this was ramped right up for the movie.